farhangus/Sniffles2_plot/README.md

-# VCF Chart Data Generator
+# Sniffle plot

-The VCF Chart Data Generator is a Python class that provides functionality for generating allele frequency charts and sample SV numbers from input VCF files.
+The Sniffle_plot is a Python program that generate plots for both single and mlulti samples VCF files.
+Type of plots for single smaple VCF file:
+    1- Varriant Frequency spectrum
+    2- Genotype ferquency
+    3- SV size &Type distribution
+    4- Comparition of lenght of variants

+Type of plots for multi smaples VCF file:
+    1-Varriant Frequency spectrum
+    2-Upset plot for sample intersection

 ## Requirements